 - Students will receive a short reading assignment and eBird exercise a month before the course begins, this will take less than 30 minutes to complete

-- Laptop computer with Audacity and Raven Lite 2.0 (both available free online) installed and tested with over-the-ears (muff-style) headphones
+- Laptop computer with Raven Lite 2.0 (available free online) installed and tested with over-the-ears (muff-style) headphones

 - Appropriate field clothing for any weather conditions (full rain-suit, hat, hiking boots, appropriate layers, expect rain and cold and hope for better weather!)